ENCCS/openmp-gpu/content/gpu-architecture.rst

 .. figure:: img/Loom.jpeg
    :align: center

 A warp (wave) is a group of GPU threads which are grouped physically.
 In CUDA the warp contains 32 threads, whil ein HIP a wave contains 64 threads.
 All threads in a warp (wave) can only execute the same instructions (*S*ingle *I*struction *M*ultiple *T*hreads parallel programming model).
 This means that If an "if" statement is present in the code the and different threads of a warp (wave) have to do different work the warp will practically execute each branch in a serial manner.
 However different warps can execute different instructions.
 Another important detail is that the memory accesses are done per warp (wave).
-- Warps (waves) of 32 (64) parallel threads
-- Consecutive, increasing thread IDs
-- All executing one common instruction at a time
-- Conditional branches are executed serially
-- Memory accesses are per warp (wave)
+In order to achieve performance the threads in a warp (wave) have to access memory locations adjacent to each other.

 CUDA C/HIP code example
 ~~~~~~~~~~~~~~~~~~~~~~~